 For heavier pallet loads, floor-mounted roller conveyors can prove to be an ideal solution to pass larger materials between workstations.
 The primary ergonomic benefit of these types of conveyors is they allow workers to easily work around the conveyor without the typical stresses or strains of dealing with heavier loads.

-We have implemented systems in heavy industrial applications where loads as large as rooftop air conditioning units (larger than passenger vans) or drilling equipment or large containers and other heavy machinery is conveyed at floor level.
+We have implemented systems in heavy industrial applications where loads as large as rooftop air conditioning units (larger than passenger vans) or drilling equipment or large containers and other heavy machinery are conveyed at floor level.
 These items must be easy to move and handle.
 The use of conveyor in these situations is not only ergonomic—it’s a direct contributor to a lean manufacturing application.

 Since heavy-duty lifting and manipulation of heavy loads often leads to costly compensation claims, floor-mounted conveyors help to both protect workers and reduce costs for companies.
 Ergonomics Plus notes that ergonomic solutions such as these showcase a company’s “commitment to safety and health as a core value,” resulting in enhanced employee engagement, productivity, and efficiency.